cfpb/capital-framework/src/cf-icons/usage.md

 The cf-icon-prefix class applies all shared icon styles including the font family.
 By default, this class will be named `cf-icon` but it can be changed in the settings.
-All icons must use three classes, one for the base class, one to select the desired icon and one for the chosen pseudo-element.
+All icons must use three classes, one for the base class, one to select the desired icon, and one for the chosen pseudo-element.
 For example:

 ```
 <span class="cf-icon